 RN Licensure Process

-Warner Pacific (WP) University’s Division of Nursing follows the RN licensure statute required by the Oregon State Board of Nursing (OSBN) (Oregon Nurse Practice Act – Division 21).
+Warner Pacific (WP) University’s School of Nursing follows the RN licensure statute required by the Oregon State Board of Nursing (OSBN) (Oregon Nurse Practice Act – Division 21).
 BSN students who have completed all program requirements are eligible to sit for the NCLEX-RN; however, program and NCLEX-RN success do not guarantee eligibility for RN licensure.
 In particular, the OSBN may not license certain individuals related to prior criminal histories.

 If concerned about the impact of health-related diagnoses or findings on a criminal background check, the student is encouraged to contact the OSBN or the board of nursing in the state in which the licensure application will be submitted.
 The OSBN reviews situations on a case-by-case basis but cannot guarantee a student’s eligibility for RN licensure.